johko/computer-vision-course/README.md

 ### Tips and Hints

-- Before contributing, **if it's your first time**, please read the general [contribution guide](https://huggingface2.notion.site/Contribution-Guide-19411c29298644df8e9656af45a7686d?pvs=4).

-- If you have any **bigger assets like datasets, models, custom demos**, please store them in [this Hugging Face repository](https://huggingface.co/datasets/hf-vision/course-assets) to keep this repository lightweight.
-You can ask for an access to the organization if you aren't a part of it yet.

 - For an easier collaboration when **working on notebooks together**, feel free to use [ReviewNB](https://www.reviewnb.com/), which is free for open-source and educational use cases.